acrolinx/clj-queue-by/README.md

 For a detailed description of the scheduling algorithm per key, see [The Scheduling Mechanism](#the-scheduling-mechanism) below.

-The queue has a maximum size.
-In this example, we stick to the default queue size of 128.
+The queue can have a maximum size.
+In the first example, we stick to the default maximum of 128:

+    (def queue (q/queue-by :name))

 If you want to have a different limit, call it with a second argument:

     (def queue (q/queue-by :name) 1000)

+If the second argument is an explicit `nil` the queue is unbounded and no size checks are performed.
+Use at your own risk.

+    (def queue (q/queue-by :name) nil)

 Add an item to the queue by calling it with the item as the argument: